Ulmus minor 'Plotii': Description

-Stokes' Ulmus surculosa argutifolia (1812) [: 'bright-leaved twiggy elm'], considered by Rehder a description of the elm pre-dating Druce's by a century, was a tree with erect stem and branches throughout its length, and with small elliptic leaves, scabrous above and villose beneath, 1 to 2.5 inches long, that narrowed at the base, with margins meeting petiole nearly opposite each other.
+Stokes' Ulmus surculosa argutifolia (1812) [: 'bright-leaved twiggy elm'], considered by Rehder a description of Lock elm pre-dating Druce's by a century, was likewise "a tree with erect stem and branches throughout its length, and with small elliptic leaves, scabrous above and villose beneath, 1 to 2.5 inches long, that narrowed at the base, with margins meeting petiole nearly opposite each other".

 Pests and diseases

 'Plotii' is very susceptible to Dutch elm disease.
+No mature specimens are known to survive in England.

 Etymology

 The tree was first classified by the Oxford botanist George Claridge Druce in 1907-11, who found examples at Banbury and Fineshade, Northamptonshire, and published descriptions with photographs.
 Druce named the tree for Dr Robert Plot, a 17th-century English naturalist.
 The older vernacular name 'Lock Elm', in use since at least 1742, is said to be an allusion to the difficulty in working its timber.
-Druce, however, wrote in 1913 that 'The wood is of very good quality, easy to work, and of a different texture from the Wych, Dutch, or English Elm, and has a general usefulness as a substitute for Ash or Wych Elm.
-The name Locks Elm can have no reference to any difficulty in working or dressing of the wood.'
-'Lock' may be related to its use in boundaries, as 'loc' is Old English for enclosure.
-Lock Elm may have been one of the plants used in witchcraft to open locks and reveal hidden treasure.
+Druce, however, wrote in 1913 that "The wood is of very good quality, easy to work, and of a different texture from the Wych, Dutch, or English Elm, and has a general usefulness as a substitute for Ash or Wych Elm.
+The name Locks Elm can have no reference to any difficulty in working or dressing of the wood."
+'Lock' may be related to the tree's use in boundaries, as 'loc' is Old English for enclosure.
+In turn, Lock Elm may have been one of the plants used in witchcraft to open locks and reveal hidden treasure.
 Richens called the tree U. minor. var. lockii.
 A. R. Horwood in his book British Wild Flowers – In Their Natural Haunts, called it the 'Northamptonshire Elm'.

-Bancroft referred to Plot's Elm as the 'East Anglian Elm', adding that it was often referred to as Wych Elm in the region; however, she was almost certainly alluding to the Smooth-leaved Elm.
+Helen Bancroft referred to Plot's Elm as the 'East Anglian Elm', adding that it was often referred to as Wych Elm in the region; however, she was almost certainly alluding to the Smooth-leaved Elm, called 'wych' in East Anglia in early days.

 Cultivation

 Plot-type elms had been noted as distinctive and were being cultivated in collections before they were botanically classified by Druce (1911), as evidenced by the two specimens at Westonbirt House (mature by 1912 when Augustine Henry photographed one of them for his Trees of Great Britain & Ireland) and the tree at Eastington Park.
 Melville confirmed by field studies in the 1930s that Druce's specimens were typical ('the type'), but believing plotii to be a species and so to some extent variable he also admitted to Kew 'Plot Elms' that varied from the type.
 Cultivation in the decades that followed, influenced by Melville or sourced from Kew, allowed similar latitude.
-Following Coleman's findings about the type (2000) and his paper on British elms (2002), atypical Plot's Elms or 'Plot-type' elms are classified as Ulmus aff.
+Plot-like elms that he considered outside the range of his variable species were classified by Melville from the 1940s as Ulmus aff. plotii.
+Coleman, after his single-clone findings, adapted Melville's name to aff.
 'Plotii'.
-These are very close to Plot's Elm and have a number of characteristics of the type, but their crowns are too broad and regular to match "true Plot".
-Melville himself, from the 1940s, had used the name Ulmus aff. plotii for elms close to Plot but outside the range of his variable species.
+These trees are very close to Plot elm and have a number of characteristics of the type, but their crowns are too broad and regular to match 'Plotii'.